 However, because of his efforts and hard work, term limits were placed on the ballot and went into effect this cycle.

 It’s worth noting that 70+% of Montgomery County voters supported term limits in 2016.

-Whether you choose to concede a win to Ficker or not, it’s still a win.
+Whether you concede a win to Ficker or not, it’s still a win.
 Because of Ficker, Montgomery County has a brand-new County Council.
 Some say for the better.

 Montgomery County’s brightest political analyst and deep-sea data diver.

 There is undoubtedly no more imaginative analyst in Montgomery County than Pagnucco, who can break down data and present it in a way that makes sense to the average person.

 Pagnucco’s almost daily columns in the Seventh State blog were must-reads if you endeavored to understand the function of County politics and the numbers behind the numbers, especially in an election year.

 Later in the year, Bethesda Magazine publisher and editor Steve Hull hired Pagnucco to write a weekly political column.